29th November 2016

 “The alcohol industry works hard to promote responsible drinking and supports the use of education and tailored solutions that target alcohol misuse.
 Raising the cost of drinks will not achieve this objective.”

-Alcohol Beverages Australia is the peak industry body created to highlight the positive social, cultural and economic contribution of alcohol beverages in Australia, and promoting, explaining and defending the legitimate rights of the industry and the nearly 14 million Australians who drink responsibly.
+Alcohol Beverages Australia is the peak industry body created to highlight the positive social, cultural and economic contribution of alcohol beverages in Australia, and promoting, explaining and defending the legitimate rights of the industry and the 15 million Australians who drink responsibly.